10 Research Opportunities in the US for International High School Students

 Eligibility: Grades 10-12

-EXPLO offers a variety of programs for high school students to immerse themselves in coursework, workshops and research in their favorite subjects.
-Students who would like to specialize in a particular field can dig deeper through EXPLO Career Concentrations and work closely with experts in the field on real-world projects.
-They offer a variety of concentrations to choose from, including AI & machine learning, psychology & neuroscience, engineering, law, business, crime scene investigation, biomedical engineering, entrepreneurship and more.
-You would work closely with a mentor under any of these concentrations, producing a portfolio of projects by the end of your summer.
+EXPLO offers a variety of programs for high school students to experience coursework, workshops, and research in their favorite subjects.
+Students who would like to specialize in a particular field can choose the EXPLO Career Concentrations and work with experts on real-world projects.
+They offer a variety of concentrations, including AI & machine learning, psychology & neuroscience, engineering, law, business, crime scene investigation, biomedical engineering, entrepreneurship, and more.
+You will produce a portfolio of projects by the end of your summer.

 Subject: Biomedicine